 STAR 1, OLDER ADULT MENTAL HEALTH SERVICES

-MidCentral District Health Board has a vacancy for a New Zealand registered occupational therapist in our Older Adult Mental Health service situated within the Occupational Therapy Team at Palmerston North Hospital.
+MidCentral District Health Board has a vacancy for a New Zealand registered occupational therapist in our Older Adult Mental Health service and in our STAR (Assessment Treatment & Rehab Unit) situated within the Occupational Therapy Team at Palmerston North Hospital.

 We are looking for an experienced occupational therapist who has energy and vision for Older Adult Mental Health Services.

 Responsibilities for this position are primarily working with older people who are inpatients in STAR 1, a 7 bed unit or in the community as part of a multidisciplinary team, which is inclusive of an experienced occupational therapy assistant.
 You will have a focus on functional and cognitive assessments, provision of information, strategies and equipment to optimise quality of life, therapeutic interventions in relation to mood disorders, cognitive stimulation, and provision of sensory modulation.
 You will practice from an occupation focussed practice model in order to deliver assessments and interventions that promote well-being from a recovery model based on whanau ora principles.
 In addition to working in our OAMHS you will work in our STAR Assessment Treatment and Rehabilitation Unit.